dfelinto/blender-manual/manual/modeling/modifiers/introduction.rst

 .. _bpy.types.Modifier.show_in_editmode:

-Show in Edit Mode (vertices-square icon)
+Show in Edit Mode (vertices square icon)
    Display the modified geometry in Edit Mode, as well as the original geometry which you can edit.

 .. _bpy.types.Modifier.show_viewport: